Recently edited and updated for 2021 travel!

 Each of the 4 nations that American travelers can travel to right now have their own entry requirements. (click on the country’s name for a full list of entry requirements)

-Ireland: Requires Americans to quarantine for 14 days upon arrival
+Ireland: Requires Americans to quarantine for 14 days upon arrival in a hotel.

 Going to Italy

-Entering Italy from Ireland, Slovenia or Croatia
+Entering Italy from Ireland, Greece, Croatia or UK

-Nonetheless, you must fill out a mandatory self-declaration form.
+- You must fill out a mandatory self-declaration form.
 The self-declaration must be shown to the carrier on boarding and to any other person responsible for checking it.”

 Important Fine Print